Electric vehicles – the story so far

 Due to the size and growth of China's middle class, this region is going to be key to the growth of EVs.

 Which markets are likely winners of an EV boom, and are they ready?

 It's not just the oil industry that will see a knock on effect from EV growth.
 With demand for battery raw materials growing at an unprecedented rate, the lithium and cobalt industries are set to be transformed.
 With EV growth driving demand for lithium-ion batteries, we spoke with Thomson Reuters on all things supply chain at their Global Base Metals Forum.
 Managing consultant, James Whiteside, shared his thoughts during this Q&A session.

-Following this, research associate Milan Thakore sat down with Dukascopy to discuss the impact EVs are having on the battery and raw materials market.
-In this video interview, Milan talked about China's plans for EV standardisation and the expected impact on lithium demand.
-He also addressed the question about whether EV manufacturers will be able to secure enough battery raw materials and he shared our 2018 outlook for cobalt.
+Following this, our experts sat down with Dukascopy to discuss the impact EVs are having on the battery and raw materials market.
+In this video interview, we discuss China's plans for EV standardisation and the expected impact on lithium demand.
+We also address the question about whether EV manufacturers will be able to secure enough battery raw materials, and our 2018 outlook for cobalt.

 Why isn't EV take-up as quick as expected?

 With an estimated 280 million passenger cars expected by 2040, the global energy transition has picked up steam.
 However, by the end of 2018, there will only be 5 million EVs on the road (out of a global car stock of 1.2 billion).
 When looking at how the EV market might develop, we addressed common questions such as whether battery cost and range is still a stumbling block and whether governments are doing enough to give EVs a foothold.